getodk/docs/aggregate-upgrade.rst

 Aggregate v1.3.4
 ~~~~~~~~~~~~~~~~~~

-1. Fix for the v1.3.3 fix for Google AppEngine -- The original fix caused the creation of new publishers to Google Spreadsheets to fail, export to files to fail, form deletions to fail, and purge-sent-submisions actions to fail.
+1. Fix for the v1.3.3 fix for Google AppEngine -- The original fix caused the creation of new publishers to Google Spreadsheets to fail, export to files to fail, form deletions to fail, and purge-sent-submissions actions to fail.
 This fix should rectify those issues.

 .. _v1.3.3:

 Aggregate v1.3.3
 ~~~~~~~~~~~~~~~~~

-1. Fix for Google AppEngine -- entity keys (unique identifiers assigned by Google AppEngine and used internally by ODK Aggregate) may now contains slashes.
+1. Fix for Google AppEngine -- entity keys (unique identifiers assigned by Google AppEngine and used internally by ODK Aggregate) may now contain slashes.
 Submissions that have been assigned an entity key containing a slash were breaking the 'SubmissionKey' parsing used when publishing, retrieving images, accessing repeat groups, or retrieving submissions using ODK Briefcase.

 .. _v1.3.2: